whathood/devops/README.md

 #### Installation
 1. Install [Vagrant](https://www.vagrantup.com/downloads.html)
+2. Install a virtual host provider(Oracle's VirtualBox is free and is what I used)
-2. Follow instructions for setup
+3. Follow Vagrant's instructions for setup on that virtual host provider
   * On Windows 7, using Oracle's VirtualBox, in a new project directory, I did:
     - `git clone https://github.com/jimRsmiley/whathood-vagrant.git .`
     - `vagrant box add ubuntu/trusty64 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box`